jeff-hykin/silver_spectacle/README.md

 - You can modify the files under `./main/silver_spectacle/`
     - `./main/silver_spectacle/library.py` is the code that actually gets imported
     - `./main/silver_spectacle/server.py` is the code that is run inside of a subprocess
-    - `./main/silver_spectacle/index.html` is simply imported by the server
 - After modification, you can use the `commands/project/local_install` command to install the local version you've created

 ## How does it work?